spiritphyz/Save-the-Environment/User/vim-cheat-sheet.md

 # Scrolling the view
-These commands are affected by 'scrolloff' value. zt                    position current line at top of view zm or z.              position current line at middle zb or z-              position current line at bottom
+These commands are affected by 'scrolloff' value. zt                    position current line at top of view zz or z.              position current line at middle zb or z-              position current line at bottom

 # Reload .vimrc file while editing it inside Vim